-For the third seminar in the series, we have invited professors Sigrid Hartong* from Helmut Schmidt University (HSU) Hamburg and Mathias Decuypere** from KU Leuven, who will give a joint presentation in two parts on what algorithms and digital technologies “do” to education and schooling and how we can foster a critical understanding about and application of these technologies.
-There will be time for questions and discussion during the session.
+For this our third seminar, we invited professors Sigrid Hartong* from Helmut Schmidt University (HSU) Hamburg and Mathias Decuypere** from KU Leuven, who gave gave a joint presentation in two parts on what algorithms and digital technologies “do” to education and schooling and how a critical understanding about and application of these technologies can be fostered.

-The title of the presentation is Fostering a critical understanding of digital education governance and practices: insights into Edunudge and SMASCH.
+The title of the presentation was Fostering a critical understanding of digital education governance and practices: insights into Edunudge and SMASCH.

-The lecture will provide insights into both ongoing research and transfer activities going on at HSU Hamburg and KU Leuven in the field of digital education governance and practice.
+The lecture provided insights into both ongoing research and transfer activities going on at HSU Hamburg and KU Leuven in the field of digital education governance and practice.
 These research and transfer activities seek to respond to a pressing need in the field of education to a) develop more specific understandings about the specific operationalities and (realistic) impacts of increasingly elaborated algorithmic technologies, and b) to more strongly include educational practitioners in the co-design of such technologies.
-Addressing both goals, the first part of the lecture will provide insights into ongoing research in the field of 'Edunudge', that is, the growing application of behavioral insights in educational settings, particularly through digital technologies.
-The second part of the lecture will, then, ask how such (and other) scientific knowledge in the field of digital education governance research might be transferred to, and further developed together with educational practitioners, and present examples from a project in German and Belgian schools.
+Addressing both goals, the first part of the lecture provided insights into ongoing research in the field of 'Edunudge', that is, the growing application of behavioral insights in educational settings, particularly through digital technologies.
+The second part of the lecture asked how such (and other) scientific knowledge in the field of digital education governance research might be transferred to, and further developed together with educational practitioners, and presented examples from a project in German and Belgian schools.

 *Sigrid Hartong is professor in sociology with a focus on the transformation of governance in education and society at the Helmut Schmidt University (HSU) Hamburg, Germany.
 Her main scholarly interest is on the growing datafication and digitalization of education policy, governance and practice.
 She is founder of the initiative Unblack the Box.